JoshKattampally/Leetcode-Problems/README.md

 # leetcode-problems
-Meant to store all the successful soultions to leetcode problems I find.
+Storing all the successful soultions to leetcode problems I find.